ymita/LifeLog/README.md

 - SQL Server 2016 (A database file will be generated for the first time the project runs.)

 ## Configuration
+- Database
   - By default, a database file is created under App_Data folder.
 If you want to create it in the folder that your SQL Server references, please update connection string in Web.config.
 Please refer to Web.config for details.

 ## Screenshot